Bank Stress Test

 5. PNC Financial Services

-first quarter of 2009.
+2009.
 It cut is quarterly dividend from 66 cents per common share to 10 cents per common share.
+PNC appears

-PNC appears to be handling its National City acquisition well, but remains concerned about possible deteriorations
+to be handling its National City acquisition well, but remains concerned about possible deteriorations in its

 are not hidden, and its continuing profitability means PNC is close to an upgrade.